fengliang2023/AMT_code/README.md

 # AcouListener
 ## Introduction
 We have developed an Android based application, namely AcouListener.
-This application can transmit training audio at inaudible frequency band, collect audio, and calculate CIR in attack scenarios.
+This application can transmit training audio at an inaudible frequency band, collect audio, and calculate CIR in attack scenarios.
 Subsequently, through a built-in network model trained specifically for the attack scenario, the application is able to recognize the corresponding gestures.

 ![shotscreen](image1.png)